Nmi logo

 After State

-• One platform for all payment types
+• Unified platform for all payment types

 Negative Impacts

-• High development & integration costs
+• High development costs for integrations

 Positive Outcomes